 - A regular bath can be a relaxing run up to bed.

 - Try singing a song or reading a story together – it’s never too early to start reading to your baby.
 And if you download the CALPOL® app to your phone, you could even play them a lullaby to help calm them.

-- You might want to get your baby in their pyjamas and give them one last feed before bed.
+- You might want to get your baby in their bed clothes and give them one last feed before bed.